z-Index-ros/leomower/doc/train.md

 > The output file is "__best_model_resnet18.pth__", get back this file to your LeoMower scripts folder.

-> The pictures collected in my garden and trained with the ResNet18 model are 'saved' in ths state_dic `best_model_resnet18_garden.pth`
+> The pictures collected in the garden and trained with the ResNet18 model are 'saved' in this state_dic `best_model_resnet18_garden.pth`

+## Next step

 `best_model_resnet18_garden.pth` is the state_dic used for [the inference at the next step](infer.md)